Short-Field Takeoff and Maximum Performance Climb

 Setup:

-• Flaps not set as recommended
+• Failing to set flaps as recommended

 Takeoff Roll:

-• Inappropriate removal of the hand from the throttle
+• Removing the hand from the throttle

-• Fixation on the airspeed indicator
+• Fixating on the airspeed indicator

 Liftoff:

-• Premature lift-off resulting in high drag
+• Lifting off prematurely, resulting in excessive drag

-• Continuing the takeoff roll after liftoff speed
+• Continuing the takeoff roll after liftoff speed is reached

 Maximum Performance Climb:

-• Failure to use or improper use of the appropriate checklist
+• Failing to use the appropriate checklist

 Airman Certification Standards for Short-Field Takeoffs